 Please understand that these pages are currently run on a purely voluntary, non-commercial basis, to offer our own content, but also to share material and info on diving in Japan that we would like to give exposure to.

-We believe in sharing and collaboration, and our pages are not intended to compete with other sources, including government-affiliated efforts or more commercial ventures, but rather complement the wealth of information already available.
+We believe in sharing and collaboration, and our pages are not intended to compete with other resources, including government-affiliated efforts or more commercial ventures, but rather complement the wealth of information already available.

 All in all, our primary aim is to be of use to the diving community, by centralising and sharing information on what makes diving in Japan unique, from an independent, non-commercial standpoint, with our own personal twist and perspectives.

 We hope these pages will be informative and contribute to raising the interest in Japan as solid diving destination, but also act as a somewhat entertaining bridge between cultures.